 Born 1 March 1888, Stair, Ayrshire, son of John McVie, hone sawyer, and his wife Thomasina McCracken.
 Ayrshire.
 Educated at Stair School and Ayr Academy.
 Apprentice law clerk with W W & J Pollock in Ayr, and Tods, Murray & Jamieson in Edinburgh, qualifying as a solicitor in 1911.
 Appointed Second Class Clerk in Register House Departments, 22 November 1911.
 Placed in Sasine Office.
 Joined 1/9th Battalion, Royal Scots as a Territorial soldier in 1909, and was called up on outbreak of war in 1914.
 Landed in France 24 February 1915, and served there for the rest of the war.
 Private 350036.
 On staff of 3rd Army HQ, 1916-1919, and was promoted to Sergeant.
 Awarded Meritorious Service Medal, 18 October 1916.
 Promoted to Company Quarter Master Sergeant & Acting Warrant Officer Class II.
 Married Jessie Gordon Hunter, 7 August 1918, at Tarbolton, Ayrshire.
 Listed in Field Marshal Haig’s despatch ‘submitting names deserving of special mention’, 27 December 1918.
 Disembodied 26 February 1919 and returned to Sasine Office.
 Promoted to First Class Clerk, 1930, Chief Clerk, 1943, Chief Assistant Keeper, 1946.
 Appointed OBE 1945.
 Keeper of the Registers of Scotland, 1 April 1949-1957.
 Active promoter of Scottish culture and member of historical and literary societies.
 Secretary of the Burns Federation, 1932-46, President, 1950.
 Published short books on Robert Burns’s links to Ayrshire and Edinburgh, a selection of his writings and a songbook, 1927-1962.
 Influential supporter of and fundraiser for the Scottish National Dictionary, serving on its Executive Committee from 1943, as its President 1946, and on the Joint Council, 1954-67.
 Died 5 February 1967, Leith, aged 78.

 Born 12 April 1880, Leith, son of James Malcolm, journeyman boilermaker, and his wife Jane Mill.
 Began working as an Engrossing Clerk in the Sasine Office about 1909.
 His pre-war military and government service included spells in 2nd Battalion, Edinburgh Rifles (Royal Scots), the South African Constabulary, the Lothian and Border Horse, and as a Territorial soldier in the Army Service Corps.
 Married Agnes Matilda Henderson, 18 September 1914, Edinburgh.
 Attested with the rank of Corporal (RTS/5254) on 2 January 1915, was appointed Acting Regimental Quarter Master Sergeant on 20 January, and embarked for France on 25 January with the 17th Squadron of the ASC’s 3rd Base Remount Depot, which was based at Janval Camp, Dieppe for the duration of the war.
 Reduced to Foreman Corporal for drunkenness and absence, 20 December 1916, but rank restored 12 February 1917.
 His wife died 22 June 1917.
 Promoted to Quarter Master Sergeant (Warrant Officer Class II) 22 June 1918.
 Married Ann Beveridge Rodger Adamson, 15 July 1918, Methil, Fife.
 Returned to Britain on 26 January 1919.
-Resumed work in the Sasine Office, retiring as a clerk.
+Resumed work in the Sasine Office,.
+Appointed to permanent staff as a Special Clerk, 11 March 1921.
 Died 27 February 1955, Edinburgh, aged 74.

 John Moncrieff Milligan TD